keybase/keybase-bot/README.md

 ```

 This function may take a few seconds to recognize new messages, as the current implementation polls.
 Soon we expose a realtime stream in the API.

-## TODO:

-~~- (major version upgrade) support running in "one shot" mode (or switch to it entirely, for simplicity?)~~

-- (major version upgrade) update this to a general bot, maybe renamed the module `keybase-bot`.
-Subsequently rename these chat calls something more like `keybase.chat.send`; then we can later instroduce other API type calls such as `keybase.team.create`.
-- ephemeral message sending (and test how reading of exploding ones errors outs)
-- use new realtime streaming API for watching
-- emoji reactions (also test if handling reading incoming ones)
-- attachment handling (posting/getting)
-- `verbose` option in init is mostly meaningless now. need to finish that
-- support for chatList options (other dev channels)
-- wallet transaction monitoring and sending
-- channel + team joining and leaving from inside bot; channel creation inside bot
-- tests (will be nice with one shot mode)

 ### Contributions